Graduation cords from Honors Graduation have made this opportunity possible. Thanks for your generosity!

 3. General community relevance of the project.

-Finalists may also be asked for proposals on how they would use the $5,000 grant if selected as the top recipient, and the more specific those plans, the better (especially if they involve plans to seek additional funding or perpetuate the fund toward your project in the long term).
+Finalists may also be asked for proposals on how they would use the $5,000 grant if selected as the top recipient.
+As a tip for future applicants: the more specific those plans, the better (especially if they involve plans to seek additional funding or perpetuate the fund toward your project in the long term).
 Being a finalist does not mean you have won the scholarship, we are simply seeking more information in order to choose the top winners.

 After carefully reviewing the available information on our site, applicants may also email the scholarship committee, (scholarship[at]honorsgraduation.com), with further questions.